Artist Patty Van Dyke

 For subject matter I follow my heart.
 Right now I'm moving between a couple of ongoing themes - our rich rural life in Ventura County, and the nude form.
 These works encompass a variety of techniques - they are predominantly watercolor on canvas but some include ink resist or collage as well.
 I use the technique that allows the voice of the piece to speak most clearly.

 My studio is in my home in Ojai.
-I am a member of the Santa Barbara Art Association and Los Padres Watercolor Society.
+I am a member of the Santa Barbara Art Association, the Santa Paula Society of the Arts, and Los Padres Watercolor Society.
 My work can regularly be seen at OVA arts, 108 N. Signal St., Ojai, and in my studio by appointment - 805 657-3525.

 Read the rest of this bio on the artist's website >>